FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

 - Supervisors who faced complaints and received promotions

 The DEI infrastructure existed alongside the harassment culture.
-They were not in conflict — or rather, the DEI infrastructure was not effective enough to produce conflict with the harassment culture.
+They were not in conflict.
+Or rather, the DEI infrastructure was not effective enough to produce conflict with the harassment culture.
 It was a reporting mechanism and a policy layer, not a culture change.

 This is the Dobbin/Kalev finding applied to a federal agency: formal DEI programs, including grievance procedures, do not reliably produce the cultural outcomes they are designed to produce, particularly when the informal culture is allowed to operate independently of the formal policy.